gavJackson/CV/README.md

 ### Performance

-Introduced benchmarking, used profiling and bundle size analysis to ensure applications remained responsive as the platform evolved and ensuring only essential JavaScript reached production.
+Introduced benchmarking, profiling and bundle analysis to ensure applications remained responsive as the platform evolved while shipping only essential JavaScript to production.

 ---